Holdrege station

-Holdrege station is a historic train station in Holdrege, Nebraska.
-It is currently served by Amtrak, the national railroad passenger system, and is served daily by Amtrak's California Zephyr.
-It was originally opened in February 1911 by the Chicago, Burlington and Quincy Railroad as the CB&Q Holdrege Depot, and has been listed on the National Register of Historic Places since February 21, 1997.
+Holdrege station is an Amtrak intercity train station in Holdrege, Nebraska, served by the California Zephyr.
+It was originally opened in February 1911 by the Chicago, Burlington and Quincy Railroad as the CB&Q Holdrege Depot, and the depot has been listed on the National Register of Historic Places since February 21, 1997.
+However, the depot is no longer part of the station facilities.

 Passenger service to the station ended in July 2020, owing to Americans with Disabilities Act concerns not being addressed by the building's owner.
 Amtrak constructed a new platform 63 yd to the east and resumed service that October.
-The new station area is planned to be expanded in 2021.
+The new station area was planned to be expanded in 2021.

+Amtrak upgraded the stations at Holdrege and Hastings in 2024.
+At Holdrege, the railroad installed a new heated shelter, new signage, LED lighting, wheelchair lifts with an enclosure.